Emanuel A. Fronhofer

 She worked theoretically on this topic and used individual-based, eco-evolutionary modelling.

-Lynn Govaert: Evolution of dispersal in metacommunities.
+Dr. Lynn Govaert: Evolution of dispersal in metacommunities.

 ESEB Godfrey Hewitt Mobility Award visiting PostDoc, 2018.